z-tariq/coursesforBrainarator/Course1 Z52/course.md

 courseName: Course1 Z52
-description: this is a test course for demo
+description: this is a test course for demo update des
 isPremium: false
 complexity: beginner
 categories: